 Rialto Center for the Arts

-Grammy-winning composer and conductor Eric Whitacre is one of the most popular musicians of his generation.
+Eric Whitacre is one of the most popular musicians of his generation.
 His concert music has been performed throughout the world by millions of amateur and professional musicians alike, while his ground-breaking Virtual Choirs have united singers from over 120 different countries.
-Join Georgia State University’s Choral and Wind Ensembles for an evening of Eric Whitacre’s music conducted by the composer himself.
+Join Georgia State University’s Symphonic Wind Ensemble, University Orchestra and University Singers for an evening of Eric Whitacre’s music conducted by the composer himself.

 Does the Residency Access Pass get me into the evening concert?

-No. Residency Access Pass holders are able to observe the rehearsals, the Q & A, and the Choral Festival, but are NOT provided with a ticket to the evening concert.
-Concert tickets must be purchased separately through the Rialto Box Office.
+Yes!
+Residency Access Pass holders are able to observe the rehearsals, workshop and lecture, participate in the Mass Choir, and the pass includes your ticket to the evening concert.

-No. The Choral Festival will dismiss at 4:30pm.
+No. The Mass Choir will dismiss at 5:30pm.
 Each participant or school group will be responsible for making their own arrangements for dinner.

-Should I purchase my own music for the Choral Festival?
+Should I purchase my own music for the Mass Choir?

 Yes.
-Each school group or Choral Festival participant will be responsible for purchasing the music in advance and preparing appropriately for the rehearsal.
+Each Mass Choir participant will be responsible for purchasing the music in advance and preparing appropriately for the rehearsal.
 Participants must provide their own original copies, or must have received permission to make copies.
 Georgia State adheres to all copyright laws.

 Can Georgia State Students attend any part of the Residency?

-Current Georgia State students may show their Panther ID card for access to the rehearsals and Q&A Session at no charge.
-Georgia State students must purchase a ticket through the Rialto in order to attend the evening concert, or must register for the Choral Festival separately at the registration price.
+All Georgia State School of Music students will be able to attend the 11:00am Thursday morning lecture at no charge.
+Current Georgia State students (music majors and non-music majors) may show their Panther ID card for access to the rehearsals at no charge.
+To attend the evening concert, Georgia State students must purchase a ticket through the Rialto Box Office, or must register for the Mass Choir separately at the registration price.

 When can Georgia State Students register for the Choral Festival?

-Current Georgia State students who are not performing in the evening concert may register to attend the Choral Festival at any time.
-Members of the performing ensembles may register for the Choral Festival beginning December 1.
-There is no discount for Festival registration.
+Current Georgia State students who are not performing in the evening concert may register to attend the Mass Choir at any time.
+Members of the performing ensembles may register for the Mass Choir beginning November 15.
+There is no discount for Mass Choir registration.
 Georgia State students must provide his/her own original copies of the festival repertoire.